 We had the pleasure of curating alongside artist and educator Melissa Grace Kreider for our second issue.

 Melissa Grace Kreider (she/her/hers) is a queer artist, photographer, and assault survivor advocate.
-She holds an MFA in Photography from The University of Iowa and now manages the Photography Facilities at the School of the Art Institute of Chicago.
+She holds an MFA in Photography from The University of Iowa.
 Melissa’s work and trauma-informed art practice are devoted to examining the systems in place to help or harm victims of sexual and domestic assault on a micro/macro level.
 Her work has been exhibited and published internationally, and has been reported on by major news organizations such as BBC World News and Wired Magazine.
 Additionally, Melissa is the founder and curator of

 Don’t Smile (2016-2021), an online and in-print publication that was dedicated to showcasing photography by women artists.